RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 ## Conclusion

-In this article, we learned what invariants are, why they are important, and how to perform invariant testing in a foundry.
+In this article, we learned what invariants are, why they are important, and how to perform invariant testing in a Foundry.

 We also discussed conditional invariants, handler-based setup, and how and when to bound the range of fuzzed’s input values.

 ## Learn More

-Our [advanced solidity training](https://www.rareskills.io/solidity-bootcamp) teaches modern smart contract testing beyond unit tests.
+Our [advanced Solidity training](https://www.rareskills.io/solidity-bootcamp) teaches modern smart contract testing beyond unit tests.
 Check it out to learn more.

 ## Authorship